-The presence of microplastics is evident in almost all open water bodies in Germany.
+The presence of microplastics is evident in almost all German lakes.
 The environmental authorities of Bavaria, Baden-Württemberg, Hesse, North Rhine-Westphalia and Rhineland-Palatinate, carried out a pilot study to examine 25 rivers in southern and western Germany: plastic was found in every single sample and 99% of the detected particles had a diameter of less than five millimeters.
 Plastic fibers were found in almost all detection points and foils, beads and pellets were found in small quantities or in single detection points.

 The largest percentage (60%) of particles found in waters or beaches comes from plastic packaging.
 About 10% of the particles consisted of foams of insulating materials; in sand samples, 50% of the particles were foams.
 Investigations revealed the presence of plastic cellulose acetate, commonly used to produce cigarette filters.
 Industrially produced microplastics, such as polyethylene (PE) beads, used in personal care products, were only a small fraction of the total number of microplastics.